Colonoscopies are performed in the Endoscopy/Surgical Day Care Department on Level 3.

 It is important to note that a referral to the Colorectal DAP does not necessarily mean that an individual has colorectal cancer.

 Some patients may be scheduled for an appointment at their colonoscopist’s office before or after their colonoscopy.
+The navigator will provide appointment information if applicable.

 A colonoscopy uses a long, flexible tube, called a colonoscope, to examine the inside walls of the colon (large intestine).
 The tip of the colonoscope has a very small camera and light that allows the physician to see the colon wall on a television monitor as the scope passes through the colon.
+The physician is looking for polyps (precancerous growths, or any other abnormalities).

 The colorectal DAP accepts colonoscopy referrals directly from family physicians, primary care nurse practitioners and physicians at walk-in clinics.